More than $98M raised in state lottery toward Arkansas scholarships

-ARKANSAS (KNWA) — The Arkansas Scholarship Lottery has set two new records for proceeds raised for state students and total revenues, a news release states.
+ARKANSAS (KFTA) — The Arkansas Scholarship Lottery has set two new records for proceeds raised for state students and total revenues, a news release states.

 During the 2019 fiscal year, which ended in June, $98,411,747 in proceeds was raised toward scholarships.
 This goal trumps the previous one set during 2012 by nearly $830,000, according to the release.